Enjoy comfort food without any of the guilt with this low-calorie dinner.

-But don’t take our word for it: Give this One-Skillet Chicken Pot Pie a try and let us know what you think in the comments!
+But don’t take our word for it: Give this chicken pot pie skillet a try and let us know what you think in the comments!

 - 1 tablespoon olive oil

-- 8 ounces boneless and skinless chicken breast, cut into 1 inch cubes
+- 8 ounces boneless and skinless chicken breasts cut into 1-inch cubes

-- 1 cup peas (fresh, frozen, or low-sodium canned)
+- 1 cup peas fresh, frozen, or canned (low-sodium)

 - 3 tablespoons all-purpose flour

 - 2 cups chicken broth low-sodium

 - Preheat the oven to 425 degrees.
 Heat the olive oil in an oven-safe skillet.
 Once hot, add the chicken and cook until the chicken is firm and cooked through.
 Drain off any excess liquid and add the onion, garlic, potatoes, and carrots.
 Cook, stirring often, for about 5 minutes or just until the onions are translucent and the carrots and potatoes begin to soften.

 - Stir in the peas and flour.
 Make sure to coat all the ingredients in the flour.
 Gradually stir in the chicken broth and bring to a simmer to thicken.
 Add the salt, pepper, and thyme.